mmurata22/ourion-api/README.md

-# RecycleVision Backend API
+# Ourion Backend API

 ## Project Overview
-The OpenCV RecycleVision project aims to leverage computer vision and machine learning techniques to enhance recycling efficiency and accuracy.
+The OpenCV Ourion project aims to leverage computer vision and machine learning techniques to enhance recycling efficiency and accuracy.
 This repository contains the **Python/Flask backend** that processes images using OpenCV.

 ## Running Locally